shijiema/TenpinBowling/README.md

     Two solutions are provided, one is for assignment.
 It is defined as a class method, which takes in an array of rolling result, and calculates out the total score.

-    The second solution not part of assignment, but rather a development for fun.
+    The second solution is not part of assignment, but rather a development for fun.
 It mimics a real bowling game, so it allows rolling the ball one by one and displays a score board for the known scores after a roll.

+    The two solution uses different approaches for figuring out total scores.
+The first one is simple because it can use future data.
+The second one is more challenging because it has more states to deal with as ball rolls.
+I tried to make the second solution a little simpler by introducing scheduled events so that the algorithm is closer to human experience thus easier to understand.

 ### Solution for assignment
 ```Java